matrix-org/matrix-spec-proposals/specification/40_application_service_api.rst

 - XMPP (xep-0032)
 - SIP URIs (RFC 3261)

 As a result, virtual user IDs SHOULD relate to their URI counterpart.
-This mapping from URI to user ID can be expressed in a number of ways:

-- Expose a C-S API on the HS which takes URIs and responds with user IDs.
+The mapping from URI to user ID is expressed as a C-S API on the HS which takes URIs and responds with user IDs.
+Home servers can internally map URIs to user IDs in whatever way they desire.
-- Munge the URI with the user ID.

-Exposing an API would allow HSes to internally map user IDs however they like, at the cost of an extra round trip (of which the response can be cached).
-Munging the URI would allow clients to apply the mapping locally, but would force user X on service Y to always map to the same munged user ID.
-Considering the exposed API could just be applying this munging, there is more flexibility if an API is exposed.

 ::